Our Vision: At CHC, we believe in the promise and potential of every child, teen and young adult.

-To remove barriers to learning, helping children and teens become resilient, happy and successful at home, at school and in life.
+To remove barriers to learning and mental health, helping children and teens become resilient, happy and successful at home, at school and in life.

 We strive to remove social emotional and learning barriers for kids and families regardless of language, location or ability to pay.

 Our Core Commitments